 Just a few more things.

-- Films For Action doesn't support, fund, or endorse political parties or candidates.
-We're a strictly non-partisan organization.
-You're free to support specific legislation, campaigns or ideas.
-Just not politicians or political parties.
+- Films For Action doesn't officially support, fund, or endorse political parties or candidates.
+We decided that Films For Action can best serve our mission as a non-partisan organization.
+You're free to support specific legislation, campaigns or ideas, just not politicians or political parties.

 - Creating a chapter is free and you keep all of the proceeds made from your chapter's film screenings.
-We only expect that funds go towards supporting and growing your chapter - to buy new films, mainly, and to cover other local FFA expenses.
+What you decide to do with the proceeds is up to you, though we expect most chapters will use their funds to support and grow their chapter - to buy new films to screen, mainly, and to cover other local FFA expenses.
 Charging a low admission fee for the screenings or accepting donations is one of the primary ways you can generate funds to buy more films and keep the project self-sustaining.
-If all the other members of your chapter consent to paying you or another member for doing a larger portion of the work, or you'd like to try to make this a potental part-time job, you're certainly welcome to give it a try.
+If all the other members of your chapter are okay with paying you or another member for doing a larger portion of the work, or you'd like to try to make this a potental part-time job, you're certainly welcome to give it a try.

 - These city chapters are really a big experiment to see what is possible.
 We have a general guide for what we envision for the chapters (outlined above), but we're excited to see what other people will bring to the project.
 We hope you'll take the basic premise of it and run with it, expand on it, and make your city chapter unique to the needs of your city and the passions of the members involved.

-The basic framework is: decentralized, but cooperative - sharing the same basic goals and values, but letting each chapter have plenty of autonomy to grow and become what it wants to become.
+The basic framework is: decentralized, but cooperative - sharing the same basic goals and values, but each chapter is autonomous and free to grow and become what it wants to become.

-- We also recommend checking out our guide to hosting film screenings for more info.
+- We also recommend checking out our guide to hosting film screenings for more specific info on that.

-If everything sounds great and you're ready dive in, click the button below to:
+If everything sounds great and you're ready to dive in...